Southern hawker

 The southern hawker or blue hawker (Aeshna cyanea) is a species of hawker dragonfly.

 Distribution

 The species is one of the most common and most widespread dragonflies in Europe.
-The total range is West Palearctic and covers a large part of Europe (to Scotland and southern Scandinavia in the North to Italy (without the Southwest) and the northern Balkans to the South); the Eastern boundary is formed by the Ural and the West by Ireland.
-It is also found in Northwest Africa (Algeria).
+The range in the Western Palearctic covers a large part of Europe, to Scotland and southern Scandinavia in the north and to Italy (without the southwest) and the northern Balkans in the south); the eastern boundary is formed by the Urals and the western by Ireland.
+It is also found in northwest Africa (Algeria).
 In Central Europe the species is very common.

 Habitat

 These dragonflies mainly inhabit well-vegetated, small ponds and garden ponds, but they wander widely, and they are often seen in gardens and open woodland.

 Description

 Aeshna cyanea can reach a body length of about 70 mm, with a wingspan up to 110 mm.
 It is a large, brightly coloured dragonfly, with a long body.
 The thorax is brown, with two ante-humeral wide green longitudinal stripes.
 On the forehead there is a black spot in the form of the letter T. The wings are hyaline with a dark pterostigma.
 The leading edge of the wings is dark.

 Males have a dark abdomen with bright apple green markings, except for the last segments S8-10 of the abdomen, where the markings are pale blue and joined.
 In the females, the abdomen is brownish with bright green markings.
-The eyes of the males are blue or greenish-blue, while in the females they are yellowish green or brownish.
+The eyes of the males have a gradient, fading from green on the bottom to blue or greenish-blue at the top, while in the females they are yellowish green or brownish.